halvardssm/morstad.eu/public/content/posts/tech_interviews.md

 }
 ```

 This seems pretty simple at first glance, but trust me, you will have a fair share of interesting solutions here.
-Of course, my solution might not be the best, but as long as the candidate can explain why they chose the solution over the other ones (and it makes sense), that is good enough for me.
+Of course, my solution might not be the only right solution, so as long as the candidate can explain why they chose their solution over the other ones (and it makes sense), that is good enough for me.

 ### Ending the interview